csucdsi/dsi-website/posts/2023-11-15-state-of-ds-f23/index.en.md

 This event is now rotating across the North State.
 Last year it was held at Sacramento State, with participants from both Chico and Sac State participating.
 This year we hope to draw teams from Sonoma and Cal Poly Humboldt as well.

 Keep an eye on our [website](https://norcaldatafest.netlify.app/) for more information and registration information.

+## Internships

+Our partnership with the [Center for Healthy Communities'](https://www.csuchico.edu/chc/) Research & Evaluation team has been growing!
+Every semester we have placed 1-2 students from Statistics or other data related majors with them in paid internships, many of which have resulted in longer term paid positions.
+Some students even stayed on after graduation until finding a full time position or starting graduate school.

+Our partnership with [Project DA-FANH](https://www.dataanalytics4fanh.science/) allowed for the expansion of this internship to other organizations on campus including the Center for Regenerative Agriculture and Resilient Systems, Institutional Research and Strategic Analytics, and the Louis Stokes Alilance for Minority Participation.
+You can read about these partners on the project [webpage](https://www.dataanalytics4fanh.science/internship/).

+With one more fall cohort of internships, this USDA grant funded project aiming to build pathway for students of color in the intersection of Data Science/Data Analytics within food, agriculture, natural resources and human sciences (FANH) careers.
+Carrying 3 units, this experience could count towards the DS Certificate, or perhaps your major while providing an authentic career experience using data to make decisions.

+# More in the works

+DS at Chico is really ramping up.
+Here are some tidbits to look forward to.

+-   Updating the Certificate to make entry to the field easier, such as adding **Math 185: Data Science for Social Good** and expanding elective courses to include new BSIS classes, and upper division research methods courses in fields such as Agriculture, Political Science and Criminal Justice
+-   Reviewing the program requirements for streamlined 4+1 blended BS+MS program
+- Seeking funding to support a **Wildcat Data Hub** that would provide assistance with data related tasks such as collection, wrangling/cleaning, visualization and analysis, as well as offer drop-in 1:1 consulting for students and faculty.
+By offering access to skilled student research assistants, this hub will not only enhance the quality and efficiency of research across disciplines but also create valuable, paid experiential learning opportunities for students.